Foldex/r2mod_cli/README.md

 Run again to remove the hold.

+### Updating r2mod

+Updates for r2mod will be automatically checked, but not installed.

+Installing r2mod updates can be done like any other mod:

+`r2mod install Foldex-r2mod_cli`

 ### Files

 All Files, Old Versions, and Backups can be found in `/tmp/r2mod`

 ## Changelog

+### 1.1.0

+- Dependency Support
+- Disable/Enable Individual Mods
+- Install r2mod updates through r2mod
+- Add HookGenPatcher to default installs
+- Add r2mod to AUR

 ### 1.0.7

 - Support R2API v3
 - Allow Custom Steam Compat Dir
 - Add Completion for `import preview`